England | Scotland | Wales | Northern Ireland | Ireland

 Advice about avoiding close contact with other people (social distancing), looking after your wellbeing and using the NHS and other services.

 Coronavirus: If you suspect that you have Coronavirus please DO NOT visit the surgery.
-Please firstly read the advice published by Public Health NI.
-A link to their website is as follows https://www.publichealth.hscni.net/news/covid-19-coronavirus If you still have concerns and are symptomatic please contact us by telephone on the usual number.
+You can get advice or BOOK A Coronavirus TEST by visiting the following website https://www.nidirect.gov.uk/campaigns/coronavirus-covid-19 Alternatively for advice you can call 111 or book a coronavirus test by ringing 119.
+If you still have concerns and are symptomatic please contact us by telephone on the usual number.